microsoft/Purview-ADB-Lineage-Solution-Accelerator/TROUBLESHOOTING.md

 1. Open Azure Portal > Resource Group > Function App > Functions
 1. Select either the `OpenLineageIn` or `PurviewOut` function
 1. Click `Monitor` in the left-hand menu
-    1. Click the linked timestamps within `Inovacation Traces` to view details of past events
+    1. Click the linked timestamps within `Invocation Traces` to view details of past events
     1. Click the `Logs` tab to view the live events. (*Ensure both connected and timestamped welcome messages appear.*)

 ## <a id="cluster-fails" />Databricks Cluster Won't Start